 I. HEALTH and SAFETY INFORMATION Yes No

-PART A. Physical condition of the highwall
+PART A. Physical Condition of the Highwall

 1. Is the height greater than 6 feet?

 2. Slopes a.
-Danger to people i.Is there loose material on the face, and is the slope greater than 35 degrees?
-OR ii.Is the slope greater than 50 degrees? b.
+Danger to people i.
+Is there loose material on the face, and is the slope greater than 35 degrees?
+OR ii.
+Is the slope greater than 50 degrees? b.
 Is there danger to vehicles on road above the DH?

 PART B. Dangers

-Qu crit thro ans giv seo Tho If it meets the criteria necessary to be a DH in Part A, positive answers to Questions 3, 4, 7, or 10 can qualify the problem as Priority 1.
-If it meets the criteria necessary to be a DH in Part I, positive answers to Questions 3 through 15 can qualify the problem as Priority 2.
-It is not necessary to answer all of the questions in the affirmative, and the questions may be given different weights of support in the narrative description.
-Multiple segments of a dangerous highwall should be consolidated on a single form.
-The physical characteristics and priority criteria for each segment should be noted in the narrative description.
+to Q ques desc ify the problem as Priority 1.
+If it meets the criteria necessary to be a DH in Part A, positive uestions 3 through 16 can qualify the problem as Priority 2.
+It is not necessary to answer ations in the affirmative, and the questions may be given different weights of support in the ription.
+Multiple segments of a dangerous highwall should be consolidated on a single for sical characteristics and priority criteria for each segment should be noted in the narrative all of th he narrat orm.
+The e ive

-Potential dangers below highwall
+Potential Dangers Below Highwall

-3. Can materials falling from the highwall cause injury to residents or serious damage to occupied structures (and the surrounding yards) located in close proximity to the bottom of the highwall?
-If so, the problem can qualify to meet Priority 1 criteria with an adequate justification included in the narrative description.
+3. Can materials falling from the highwall cause injury to residents or serious damage to occupied structures (and the surrounding yards) located in close proximity to the

+bottom of the highwall?
+If so, the problem can qualify as a Priority 1 with an adequate justification included in the narrative description.

+4.